requestmethod/tailwind-plugin-css-themes/README.md

 </div>
 ```

-This system significantly reduces CSS styling by avoiding dark classes altogether in favor of the theme classes.
-If you design your app using semantic color names, you can theming for free.
+This system avoids dark classes altogether in favor of the theme classes.
+If you design your app using semantic color names, you get theming for free.
+This results in a significant reduction in CSS styling because you're not writing color values directly into components.

 # Usage